jamesrcutmore/Gym-website/README.md

 I also used the following websites to test responsiveness:
 Responsinator
 Am I Responsive
-Family User Testing
+Family and family User Testing
-Friends were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family were asked to review the site and documentation to point out any bugs and/or user experience issues.

 Fixed Bugs
 Anchor link scroll with a fixed position header